ENGR240 Introduction to Circuit Analysis

 -

-- build and measure circuits, and work in a team; and
+- work in a team; and

 - write scientific laboratory reports.